dmmd-servers/main-website/README.md

 ## Synopsis

-A template repository for all of my Bun web servers.
+A small template repository for all of my Bun web servers.

 ## Installation